der-steppenwolf/fashionmnist-classification-gui/README.md

 python gui.py
 ```

-A minimal gui window created with tkinter should appear and the prompt should show the following verbose training message during which the window won't be responsive:
+Finally, a minimal gui window created with the tkinter library should appear and the anaconda prompt should show the following verbose training message during which the window won't be responsive:

 ```